OSSELINAlexandre/Project9_OpenClassrooms_JavaTrack/README.md

 # Mediscreen - Project 9 OpenClassrooms
 Mediscreen is a web application for doctors.
-The purpose of this app is to management patient, medical notes, and to provides a diagnostic on patient based on the notes.
+The purpose of this app is to manage patient, medical notes, and to provides a diagnostic on patient based on their related notes.

-Their is four main components for this application:
+There are four main components for this application:

 * patientmanagementapi (sprint 1)
 * patientnotes (sprint 2)